 Abstract

-Recall testing is a common assessment used to gauge memory retrieval.
-Responses from these tests can be analyzed in several ways; however, the output generated in a recall study typically requires manual coding that can be time intensive and error-prone before any analyses can be conducted.
+Recall testing is a common assessment to gauge memory retrieval.
+Responses from these tests can be analyzed in several ways; however, the output generated in a recall study typically requires manual coding that can be time intensive and error-prone before analyses can be conducted.
 To address this issue, this article introduces lrd (Lexical Response Data), a set of open-source tools for quickly and accurately processing lexical response data that can be used either from the R command line or through an R Shiny graphical user interface.
 First, we provide an overview of this package and include a step-by-step user guide for processing both cued and free recall responses.
 For validation of lrd, we used lrd to recode output from cued, free, and sentence recall studies with large samples and examined whether the results replicated using lrd scored data.
 We then assessed the inter-rater reliability and sensitivity and specificity of the scoring algorithm relative to human-coded data.
 Overall, lrd is highly reliable and shows excellent sensitivity and specificity, indicating that recall data processed using this package are remarkably consistent with data processed by a human coder.

-Word Count: 187
+Word Count: 185